ololukaszuk/quaint2/data-api/README.md

     "sell_side": [87607, 87537, 87338]
   },

-  // 🆕 All support/resistance levels (NEW in v2.0)
+  // ðŸ†• All support/resistance levels (NEW in v2.0)
   "support_levels": [
     {
       "price": 87556,